42atomys/dns-updater/README.md

 # Contribution

-**This project is maintained on GitLab** : https://gitlab.com/Atomys/dns-updater

-MR must be on GitLab to be accepted.
-All pull requests on GitHub will rewrite on Gitlab if necessary.
+All pull requests and issues on GitHub will welcome.

 ## How to add provider